inside.ewu.edu

 Pre-requisites: GWSS 101.

-This course focuses on sex, gender and sexuality in our lives and within social institutions.
-It builds on GWSS 101 delving deeper into intersectional feminist analyses in areas such as: health and reproductive justice, family systems, paid and unpaid labor, state law and social policy, and collective action.
+Focuses on sex, gender, and sexuality in our lives and within social institutions.
+Builds on GWSS 101 delving deeper into intersectional feminist analyses in areas such as: health and reproductive justice, family systems, paid and unpaid labor, state law and social policy, and collective action.

 GWSS 197.
 WORKSHOP, SHORT COURSE, CONFERENCE, SEMINAR.
 1-5 Credits.